vgeladaris/HashTrack/README.md

-# This API is under development and not yet functional.
+# This API is under development and not yet fully functional.

 ## What is it?

 **HashTrack** is an API that lets you track anything on a map with real-time updates. </br>